zubir2k/HomeAssistantMETMalaysia/README.md

 - Browse into your Home Assistant directory and paste all files into `\config`.

 ### 2. Add your METToken to [secrets.yaml](secrets.yaml)
-- Add the following line into the secret yaml file
+- Add the following line into the secret yaml file. (**IMPORTANT**: replace below with your acquired METToken)

 ```yaml
 metmalaysia: METToken 1234567890abcdefghijklmnopqrstuvwxyz1234